 Things I like to note include the native bees I encounter, happenings in the garden, backyard beekeeping (they started the insect obsession!), and sources of inspiration.

 If you attended a talk I gave, or were referred to this site, l trust you'll find the resource, video or post you're after.
 Please get in touch if you're not sure.

 There's nothing particularly special about our place - nature's wonders are everywhere, awaiting anyone who cares to look.
 When I venture further afield it's often to Nail Can Hill in Albury and to Chiltern - Mt Pilot National Park (both are within 20 minutes drive!).
 It's very special to have those, and other, incredible places right at my doorstep.
 Plus locally there's an impressive array of both professional and amateur scientists and naturalists who generously share their knowledge with the wider community.

-This site began as a place to note adventures by my partner Ralph and I at our 'Little House on the Hill', with a focus on Do-It-Yourself (DIY) solutions, appropriate technologies, permaculture and a healthy dose of trial and error.
+This site began as a place to note adventures at our 'Little House on the Hill', with a focus on Do-It-Yourself (DIY) solutions, appropriate technologies, permaculture and a healthy dose of trial and error.
 In the older posts, particularly, there's a mix of tales about stuff happening at our place, people and events that inspired us, and things we learnt along the way (also known as mistakes!).

 Other sites I help to run: